 Some patients may develop chronic suppurative otitis media (CSOM) as a complication of their AOM.
 Those with persistent symptoms of AOM should be referred to ENT, particularly if lasting longer than 6 weeks or there is persistent hearing loss.

 ENT referral for specialist management should be considered for those with recurrent AOM.
 This is especially important if there is a craniofacial abnormality, an adult patient, or debilitating/complicated AOM.

 If nasopharyngeal cancer is suspected an urgent referral to ENT is required.
 In particular, NICE CKS advises high suspicion if:

 Though most cases of AOM resolve without sequelae, some may develop complications.

 Frequent complications include:

 Rarely very serious complications like mastoiditis, meningitis, intracranial abscess, sinus thrombosis and facial nerve paralysis may occur.

 Mastoiditis is perhaps the most commonly occurring serious complication.
 It is a potentially life-threatening infection of the mastoid air cells causing pain, swelling and erythema behind the ear and systemic upset.
 It tends to affect younger patients, normally under the age of 5.
-Blood tests, fluid cultures and CT scanning forms the core of the work-up.
+Blood tests, fluid cultures and CT scanning form the core of the work-up.
 It requires prompt recognition, early antibiotics and management that may include myringotomy (drain the middle ear with a hole in the tympanic membrane) and mastoidectomy (removal of infected tissue/bone).

 Have comments about these notes?
 Leave us feedback